-- 1. a).
-Three (3) Classes of animals are to be judged by Competitors.
-One (1) Class judged at a time. - b).
-Each Competitor may select his/her Class for the Oral presentation. - 2.
-Animals in each Class must be identified by 'breastplates' numbered one, two, three, four (1, 2, 3, 4), and not A, B, C, D with relevant age, weights and measurements on them.
-This is essential when the Computer Scoring Program and Hormel Slide are used. - 3.
-Visual judging will take place first.
-Competitors will be allowed eight (8) minutes to judge the four (4) animals and to complete each Visual Judging Card. - 4.
-All Competitors will take part in the Oral judging and use the card/ sheet marked 'Oral Class'.
+- a) a) Two (2) Classes of animals (e.g. one (1) Class to be of a Downs breed and one (1) Class of a Long Wool breed) are to be judged by Competitors.
+One (1) Class judged at a time. - b) Each Competitor may select his/ her Class for the Oral presentation. - b) Animals in each Class must be identified by 'breastplates' numbered one, two, three, four (1, 2, 3, 4), and not A, B, C, D. This is essential when the Computer Scoring Program and Hormel Slide are used. - c) All Competitors will take part in the Oral judging and use the card/ sheet marked 'Oral Class'.
 Before the commencement of the Oral presentation, each Competitor is required to give instruction to the Ring Steward to place the ribbons on the cattle in their placement order.
-The ribbon colour order being Blue First (1st), Red Second (2nd), White Third (3rd), Yellow Forth (4th). - 5.
-Each Competitor in the Oral Judging is allowed two (2) minutes to speak, explaining his/ her placing from their nominated group of animals.
+The ribbon colour order being Blue First (1st), Red Second (2nd), White Third (3rd), Yellow Forth (4th). - d) Visual judging will take place first.
+Competitors will be allowed eight (8) minutes to judge the four (4) animals in each Class and to complete each Visual Judging Card. - e) Each Competitor in the Oral Judging is allowed two (2) minutes to speak, explaining his/ her placing from their nominated group of animals.
 Penalty points apply One (1) point should be deducted for every ten (10) seconds or part thereof over the allotted two (2) minutes. - 6.
-The winner of the National Championship is marked out of a maximum of two hundred (200) points: fifty (50) points for the placings in each of the three (3) Classes, and fifty (50) points for the Oral Class. - 7.
-Competitors in the Oral Class are scored on their ringcraft, accuracy of observation, their comparative statements, speaking ability and general presentation and dress. - 8.
-In the case of a dead heat the Competitor with the highest total points for Visual judging will be declared the winner, or if there is still a dead heat the Championship Judge will have the final say.
+The winner of the National Championship is marked out of a maximum two hundred (200) points: fifty (50) points for the placings in each of the two (2) Classes; twenty five (25) points for handling of animals in each 'of the Classes'; and twenty five (25) points for each of the Oral Classes. - 7.
+Competitors in the Oral Class are scored on their accuracy of observation, their comparative statements, speaking ability and general presentation and dress. - 8.
+In the case of a dead heat the Competitor with the highest points for visual judging will be declared the winner, or if there is still a dead heat the Championship Judge will have the final say.
 All tie-break details are to be confirmed by the Judge's Steward.